-“Be careful you’re not coddling him.”
+“Be careful you’re not coddling your child.”

-“Be sure you’re ready to support him.”
+“Be sure you’re ready to support your child.”

 These thoughts may seem to contradict each other.
 But I’ve actually caught myself saying both things to the same parent.
 Talk about confusing!